For professionals

 1. Extreme preoccupation with the behaviour.
 The person becomes obsessive about the Internet and screens and thinks only of returning to their behaviour.
 They may neglect other interests, sometimes even their friendships and family, homework, or work.

-2. Excessive use that can lead to a loss of control.
+2. Intensive use that can lead to a loss of control.
 The person tries to control their use of the technology, promising themselves to change the behaviour that they know is harmful, but fails to do so.

 3. Problems in one or more areas of life.
 The person may experience functional consequences such as neglecting sleep, diet or hygiene.